rajarshidattapy/Dhvani-AI/README.md

 ### Image Captioning

 Generate descriptive captions for uploaded images.
-VAANI analyzes the content of the image and provides a verbal description of what is happening in the scene.
+Dhvani analyzes the content of the image and provides a verbal description of what is happening in the scene.

 ### Record Voice Note